zahidhussain998/blog-app/README.md

 # Netialap.com Blog Website

-Welcome to the Netialap.com Pulse Blog Website repository.
+Welcome to the Netialap.com Blog Website repository.
 This website is designed to share insightful blog posts and articles on various topics.
 If you're a contributor, this README will guide you through the setup and usage of the project.

 ![Netialap.com Blog Website Screenshot]